BlackteaData/data-talks/workshop4.md

     a) [Covid dataset](/files/jhu_csse_covid_19_timeseries_merged.csv) to `raw/covid_csv/`

     b) [Bitcoin Marketprice](/files/btcusd_raw.csv) to `raw/btcusd_csv/`

+### 2b.
+Create a Glue Crawler

+1) From AWS Console, go to AWS Glue Console by searching for "Glue".
+2) On the left sidebar, choose Crawlers and Add crawler*.
+3) Enter "covid_bitcoin_raw_crawler", click Next.
+4) Leave the options as "Crawler source type: Data stores" and "Repeat crawls of S3 data stores: Crawl all folders", click Next.
+5) In the next window, Ther is a folder icon next to "Include path".
+Click on this, click on the plus icon next to your bucket, then choose your "raw" folder.
+Click Next.
+6) Do not add another data store.
+Click Next.
+7) Choose "Create an IAM role" and type a name: "covid-bitcoin".
+Click Next.
+8) Leave the "Frequency: Run on demand".
+Click Next.
+9) Click on Add database.
+Type the database name: "covid-bitcoin".
+Create the database.
+Click Next.
+10) Click Finish.

+### 2c.
+Create a Glue Job

+1) From the AWS Glue Console, click on AWS Glue Studio on the left sidebar.
+We can now create our job by choosing the "Create and manage jobs" option.
+2) Let's start with a "Blank graph" by choosing that option.
+Then, click Create.
+3) Go to "Job details" tab from the top menu.
+Name your job: "covid-bitcoin-job".
+4) Choose an IAM role that has access to your S3 buckets.

+#### Load Covid data from S3

+#### Load Bitcoin data from S3

+#### Joining datasets

 ### Final result
 This is a screenshot of the final glue job.![](./images/glue-job-final.png)